Anxiety in children is a topic very close to my heart.

 You see, I struggled with pretty debilitating phobias when I was in elementary school, and while I mostly outgrew my fears by the time I reached high school, I’ve always experienced varying levels of anxiety throughout my life.
 Most of the time, it’s completely manageable and I’m able to shoo my distorted thoughts away the moment they enter my brain, but when life gets stressful, it’s not as easy for me to stay grounded.

 The good news is that I’ve developed quite the collection of coping strategies over the span of my life.
-I recognize the signs of an impending panic attack, I know what I need to do to calm myself down, and if I can’t bring myself to a complete state of zen, I am cognizant enough to realize that the physical reactions I’m experiencing will eventually go away.
+I recognize the signs of an impending anxiety attack, I know what I need to do to calm myself down, and if I can’t bring myself to a complete state of zen, I am cognizant enough to realize that the physical reactions I’m experiencing will eventually go away.

 The bad news is that my daughter also suffers from anxiety, and while I always assumed I would be the PERFECT person to parent a child with big worries, I’ve learned that anxiety manifests itself very differently from person to person, and the things I wish someone had done for me when I was a child aren’t necessarily the things my own daughter needs.